Website update 2020-2024

 Eileen is grateful to the editors and poetry magazines that have supported and published her work.

-Indigo Dreams Publishing, Eileen was extremely pleased to be voted into 3rd place in the Poet of The Year Annual Reach Poetry Awards for the year 2018.
+Thanks to: Indigo Dreams Publishing, Eileen was extremely pleased to be voted into 3rd place in the Poet of The Year Annual Reach Poetry Awards for the year 2018.

 On a number of occasions throughout 2018-2019 Eileen had poems published in Reach Poetry and had some of these poems voted into the top 3 by the readers of the mag and received a small cheque for each of these wins.
 The only poetry magazine in the UK that offers 3 poets cash prizes every month according to the votes of the readers.
-Visit the Indigo Dreams website and see what they do, here is
+Visit the Indigo Dreams website and see what they do, here is my page created by editor Ronnie Goodyer

 Had a poem chosen for the amazing anthology For The Silent, published by Indigo Dreams, aiding the work of The League Against Cruel Sports.